normalvector/ue4_mesh_deformation_toolkit/README.md

 # Mesh Deformation toolkit
-Full mesh deformation toolkit inside UE4, including tools (Move, Scale, Rotate, Spherize etc) based on popular 3d modelling packages, and a set of utilities to control which parts of a mesh will be affected.
+Full mesh deformation toolkit inside UE4, including tools (Move, Scale, Rotate, Spherize etc) based on popular 3d modeling packages, and a set of utilities to control which parts of a mesh will be affected.

 In order to allow complex effects this supports:
 * Multiple transformations, either using the same selection set or different ones.